gh0st27/starter-academic/content/home/skills.md

 # Uncomment to use custom SVG icons.
 # Place custom SVG icon in `assets/images/icon-pack/`, creating folders if necessary.
 # Reference the SVG icon name (without `.svg` extension) in the `icon` field.
-#- icon: "your-custom-icon-name"
+- icon: "HTB"
-#  icon_pack: "custom"
+  icon_pack: "custom"
-#  name: "Surfing"
+  name: "Hack the Box"
-#  description: "90%"
+  description: "90%"
 ---